HL7/FHIRPath/spec/fluentpath.md

 The following environmental values are set for all contexts:

 ```
-%sct        - (string) url for snomed ct
-%loinc      - (string) url for loinc
 %ucum       - (string) url for ucum
-%"vs-[name]" - (string) full url for the provided HL7 value set with id [name]
-%"ext-[name]" - (string) full url for the provided HL7 extension with id [name]
 %context	- The original node that was passed to the evaluation engine before starting evaluation

-Note how the names of the `vs-` and `ext-` constants are escaped (just like paths) to allow "-" in the name.
 ```

 Implementers should note that using additional environment variables is a formal extension point for the language.
-Implementation Guides are allowed to define their own externals, and implementers should provide some appropriate configuration framework to allow these constants to be provided to the evaluation engine at run time.
+Various usages of FluentPath may define their own externals, and implementers should provide some appropriate configuration framework to allow these constants to be provided to the evaluation engine at run time.
 E.g.:

 	%us-zip = '[0-9]{5}(-[0-9]{4}){0,1}'

-Authors of Implementation Guides should be aware that adding specific environment variables restricts the use of the FluentPath to their particular context.

-Note that these tokens are not restricted to simple types, and they may not have defined fixed values that are known before evaluation at run-time, though there is no way to define these kind of values in implementation guides.
+Note that these tokens are not restricted to simple types, and they may have values that are not defined fixed values known prior to evaluation at run-time, though there is no way to define these kind of values in implementation guides.

 8. Reflection
 -------------